matthieu-bt/business-guide/source/account/branding.rst

 - **E-mail footer**

-Your company's logo will be displayed to both internal and external parties in the footer of transaction e-mails (e.g. signing invitation).
+Your company logo will be displayed to both internal and external parties in the footer of transaction e-mails (e.g. signing invitation).

 .. image:: brand_mail_preview.png